 - Unexpected charges if you don’t set billing monitoring right (increased load).

-- Vendor lock-in, could be hard to migrate out of managed service.
-For example Firestore could be a challenge to replace if app utilises real time features.
+- Vendor lock-in could be hard to migrate out of managed service.
+For example, Firestore could be a challenge to replace if the app utilizes real-time features.

 - Cold start.
-Requires some wait time to a container to boot up on first request after a period of time.
+Requires some wait time for a container to boot up on the first request after a while.

 - Bugs can cost big time.
-I had a bug where it caused endless loop.
-So without realising I had about 1000 app instances running in parallel.
-As I said it can get expensive pretty quick!
+I had a bug where it caused an endless loop.
+So without realizing, I had about 1000 app instances running in parallel.
+As I said it can get expensive pretty quickly!

-All in all serverless seems like a good solution for any kind of application if used correctly.
-Cold start times can cause poor UX, but there is a way to battle this - for example ping app every X seconds to boot it or just have one instance always running.
+If used correctly, serverless seems like a good solution for any kind of application.
+Cold start times can cause poor UX, but there is a way to battle this - for example, ping the app every X seconds to boot it or just have one instance always running.